 Many exciting career opportunities await those entering the PA profession.
 Come be a part of our novel program.

 The PA Program will be 28 months in duration.
 The initial 12 months will consist of didactic training in the basic and clinical sciences on the OCU campus.
-The subsequent 15 months will consist of clinical rotations throughout Oklahoma.
+The subsequent 15 months will consist of clinical rotations throughout Oklahoma in the following specialties: Family Medicine, Internal Medicine, Pediatrics, OB/GYN, Psychiatry, General Surgery, and Emergency Medicine.
 The final month will consist of a summative evaluation process to ready students for entry into the profession.